Nohac/laravel-graphiql/README.md

 Graphiql for laravel
 ====================

-This package provides an easy way to include the [graphiql ui](https://github.com/graphql/graphiql) with youre laravel project.
+This package provides an easy way to include the [graphiql ui](https://github.com/graphql/graphiql) with your laravel project.

 Installation
 ============